A Year of Change

 Last year changed how James Nelson sees a lot of things.

-If you’d asked the Advisory Council Committee member in June 2019 his opinion of the Atlanta Ronald McDonald House, for example, the answer would’ve been a sincere and professional portrait of the good it does.
-He would’ve provided a persuasive case for why donations make meaningful differences for families facing health crises.
+If you’d asked the Advisory Council member in June 2019 his opinion of the Atlanta Ronald McDonald House, he would’ve provided a sincere and professional portrait of the good it does and why donations make meaningful differences for families facing health crises.

 Today, James and his wife, Kizmet, speak as one of those families and the case they make is a powerful story about how the House saves lives.

-Specifically, the Nelsons will tell you about their son, Jayden, and how at 19, the previously healthy HOPE scholar who’d just finished his freshman year at Georgia State University, found himself fighting for his life.
-They’ll relate how on July 18, his body seemed to turn on him, terrifying them and confusing doctors.
+At 19, their son, Jayden, a previously healthy HOPE scholar who’d just finished his freshman year at Georgia State University, found himself fighting for his life.
+On July 18, his body seemed to turn on him, terrifying them and confusing doctors.

 Eventually diagnosed with lupus, an inflammatory disease caused when the immune system attacks itself, Jayden’s particular case manifested in an onslaught of symptoms that showered down in a series of life-threatening events that included organ failure and required multiple surgeries and interventions, including two brain surgeries, an open heart surgery, thyroid and kidney surgeries, a blood transfusion, dialysis, and intubation with ventilator.